etherkit/etherkit.github.io/index.md

 ## Welcome

-Thank you for your understanding while we rebuild our documentation.
-All of it will be back online in the near future.
+This is the place to find documentation for your Etherkit product.
 You can find links to specific products in the sidebar to the left or in the Products tab in the page header.

 {% include links.html %}